 UNHCR/WFP joint assessment mission.
 Assistance to refugees from Western Sahara.
 (2007).
 United Nations High Commissioner of Refugees & World Food Programme.

 Nutrition Survey Saharawi Refugee Camps Tindouf- Algeria.
 (2005).
 United Nations High Commissioner for Refugees, World Food Programme, National Institute for Research on Food and Nutrition.United Nations Food and Agriculture Organisation.

 Anthropometric and micronutrient survey.
 (2002).
 United Nations High Commissioner of Refugees, World Food Programme, Centre for International Child Health- Institute of Child Health.

 Nutritional status of the Highly Vulnerable Groups in Saharawi Refugee Camps.
 (2001).
 United Nations High Commissioner for Rrefugees & Comitato Internazionale per lo Siviluppo dei Popoli.

-Do you want to learn more?
-Contact: At HIOA: Ingrid Barikmo, e-mail; ingridElisabet.email@example.com At NCA: Eirik Kirkerud, e-mail: firstname.lastname@example.org
+Want to know more?
+Contact: HIOA: Ingrid Barikmo, e-post; ingridElisabet.email@example.com NCA: Eirik Kirkerud, e-post firstname.lastname@example.org